hybridious/Artifical-Intelligence/README.md

 Libs we are using:

 http://dlib.net/ This is used in our program.

-https://github.com/opencv/opencv/ facial recog with our own algo